Logo

 DESK003 retirement

-The result?
-You guessed it, exactly the same as DESK001 and DESK002.
-In this example I did not run amortization up to Dec 31, 2020 prior to retirement.
-The impact I believe would be the same, it would reverse out the entire year of amortization.
+The results are the same as DESK001 and DESK002.
+In this example, I did not run amortization up to Dec 31, 2020, before retirement.
+The impact I believe would be the same, it would reverse the entire year of amortization.

 Summary